This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Vietnam Air Traffic Management (VATM), under MOT, provides air navigation services for civil and military aircrafts operating in the Flight Information Regions (FIRs) of Vietnam (including FIR Hanoi and Ho Chi Minh) and at airports nation-wide, covering 23 domestic routes and 32 international routes.

-VATM plans to modernize its facilities by investing in:
+Major projects and investments by VATM to modernize its facilities Are:

 - New air traffic control center in Ho Chi Minh City